Cookie Decorating Tools & Materials: What You Actually Need to Start

 Conclusion

-You do not need a large collection of tools or expensive equipment to start decorating cookies.
-Most basic materials are already available at home.
+You do not need a large collection of cookie decorating supplies or expensive equipment to start.